 - Students who participate in ongoing service at the same organization throughout the year should submit the verification form at the end of each semester (December 15th, May 15th) and at the end of each summer (if applicable).

 - Students who participate in one-time service events must submit the documented hours within one month of the service date and no later than May 15th each year.

 - Students accepted to The Verrazano School after the freshman year are still required to complete 10 hours per year and a total of 40 hours of community service.
 Please contact the Verrazano office to discuss the distribution of the hours.

-- In the year of graduation, January graduates must submit community service hours by October 1st and June and August graduates must submit community service hours by February 1st.
+- In the academic year of graduation, January graduates must submit community service hours by October 1st and June and August graduates must submit community service hours by December 1st.